Furqan-kari/Railway-Crossing-System/README.md

 - **Economics**: The system needs to be cost-effective enough to be implemented at multiple crossings.
 - **Social**: The system needs to be easy to understand and interact with all the users.
 There is no need for complex system management.
 - **Environmental**: System must be operated in all temperature extremes.
 - **Legal**: The system must fulfil railway safety standards to be authorised for operation.

+### Stakeholders:
+-	Local government
+-	Railway operators
+-	Pedestrian and vehicle drivers
+-	Maintenance teams